Dear Fellow Coffee & Conversation Participants –

 Another reading likens the vineyard parable to a father leading his four-year-old child down a crowded street.
 The father says, “Hold my hand,” not “Memorize the map,” nor, “Take your chances dodging traffic,” nor “Let’s see if you can find your way home.”

 As usual, “conversation” ranged among diverse topics, including, “Does the presence of a police officer at St. George during church make us feel safer or less safe,” and “Our job is to bring others to church, and the church’s job is to bring them to Christ.”
 We are not responsible to save the world.

-This Sunday, 8/25/19, we will start with Question 3 on page 181.
-Hope you can join us and participate in the “conversation.”
-Normal time and place, between services, (nominally starting at 9:45 a.m.) in St. Mark’s Room upstairs in the Leadership Center.
+Next Sunday, 11/10/19, we will finish discussing the passages in Question 4.
+Hope to see you there, normal time and place, between services, (starting at 9:45 a.m.) in St. Mark’s Room upstairs in the Leadership Center.

 Peggy and Paul Foerster